How do I find out whether I can get any benefits or subsidies?

 - enrol your children aged three to five years in an approved Early Childhood Education programme and ensure they attend

-- enrol your children aged five or six years in a school and ensure they attend
+- enrol your children in a school once they reach the age of five or six years, and ensure they attend

 - enrol your children in a Primary Health Organisation

-- keep your Well Child checks current for your children aged less than five years.
+- keep your Well Child checks current for your children aged under five years.

 Different benefits have different obligations.
 More information about obligations is on the Work and Income website.